entiendoNull/expo-router-ui-tabs/README.md

 When switching tabs, the screen flickers briefly because the rendered screen does not initially take up 100% of the height.
 This is highly noticeable as content gets misplaced momentarily.
 This issue does not happen for every tab change, but often enough for it to become annoying.
 [See Gif 5](#gif-5)

+This occurs for Stacks with headers, where styling and nesting seem to be different when creating custom tabs than from when using default tabs with Expo Router/React Navigation.

 Related issue:
 https://github.com/expo/expo/issues/35116